Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 language: ja

-What sets this benchmark apart from superficial roundup articles is that we used real Japanese media audio — not clean read-speech or synthetic data.
+What sets this benchmark apart from surface-level roundups is that we used real media audio, not synthetic or read-speech datasets.

-• Entertainment (comedy/variety shows): Heavy fillers, laughter, rapid-fire speech
+• Entertainment (comedy / variety shows): Fillers, laughter, fast speech

 Metrics Explained